SKH-TMS/Session-Management/README.md

 - No global stylings (in globals.css) are applied for all pages.
 - Passord is not encrypted before entering into database; Registration Page.

+### Version 1 (v1)

+- Password is encrypted for both Login and Register pages
+- No global stylings (in globals.css) are applied for all pages.

 ## How to Run:

 - Open folder for any version